dmnks/rpm/tests/README.md

 # Tests

-This test-suite bootstraps a minimal, self-contained OS filesystem tree with an installation of RPM (done with `make install`) and runs a series of shell scripts (written in GNU Autotest), each operating on a container based on this tree.
+This test-suite bootstraps a minimal, self-contained OS filesystem tree with an installation of RPM (done with `make install`) and runs a series of small shell scripts, each operating on a container based on this tree.
+The main, top-level script (called `rpmtests` when compiled) is written in GNU Autotest.

 Each test covers a specific piece of functionality by running an RPM binary (or a program/script using the API) in the container and verifying the changes made